Fair Elections for

 The Fair Elections Reform Package Would:

-Limit the influence of big money: The very wealthy and corporations shouldn’t be allowed to buy elections.
-We can put a check on their outsize influence by closing the “LLC loophole,” which allows mega donors to funnel limitless amounts to candidates, and by reducing New York’s unusually high contribution limits, among other improvements.
+Limit the influence of big money.
+The very wealthy and corporations shouldn’t be allowed to buy elections.
+The Governor and the Legislature took a step forward by shrinking the “LLC loophole,” which allows mega donors to funnel limitless amounts to candidates.
+We can now put a check on the outsized influence of big donors by fully closing the LLC loophole and by reducing New York’s unusually high contribution limits, among other improvements.

 Take Action Now